| Every day, the citizens of the Internet send each other billions of e-mail messages. If you are online a lot, you yourself

 Your e-mail

 client connects to the POP3 server and issues a series of commands to bring copies of your e-mail messages to your local machine.
-Generally, it will then delete the messages from the server (unless you've told the e-mail client not to).
+Generally, it will then delete the messages from the server (unless you've told the e-mail client not to).USER - enter your user ID

-You can see that the POP3 server simply acts as an interface between the e-mail client and the text file containing your
+TOP - show the top x lines of a message, pass it a message number and the number of lines You can see that the POP3 server simply acts as an interface between the e-mail client and the text file containing your

 messages.
 And again, you can see that the POP3 server is extremely simple!
 You can connect to it through telnet at port 110